EnBW sees profit drop in Q2 but holds full year guidance

-FRANKFURT, July 29 (Reuters) - EnBW (EBKG.DE), Germany's third-largest energy firm by market value, on Thursday reported a second-quarter core profit decline of 6.8%, citing impairment and provision losses for coal contracts and weaker wind farm performance.
+FRANKFURT (Reuters) - EnBW, Germany’s third-largest energy firm by market value, on Thursday reported a second-quarter core profit decline of 6.8%, citing impairment and provision losses for coal contracts and weaker wind farm performance.

 The company said, however, that the result should even out over the remainder of 2021, confirming its outlook for adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) for the full-year to grow by 2-7%.